Schneider Electric ranked world’s most sustainable company by Corporate K

 making the world greener and more inclusive.

-“We are honored and grateful to be ranked number one by Corporate
+“We are honoured and grateful to be ranked number one by Corporate

 Knights.
 It is a major encouragement for our teams and partners, and a